Artificial Hip Joint – What Will Be Possible in the Future?

 In the future, improved materials will play a central role.
 Highly developed ceramics and novel alloys such as cobalt-chromium-molybdenum or biocompatible ceramic surfaces offer:

-- Higher biocompatibility : Ceramic solutions offer an alternative, especially for patients with metal allergies.
+- Higher Biocompatibility: Ceramic solutions offer an alternative, especially for patients with metal allergies.

-2. Individualized prostheses through 3D printing
+2. Individualized prosthetics through 3D printing

 3. Smart artificial hip joints

-"Smart" hip prostheses could become standard in the future.
+"Intelligent" hip prostheses could become standard in the future.
 These offer:

 4. Biological regeneration and cartilage replacement

-Regenerative medicine will also be a focus:
+Regenerative medicine is also becoming a focus:

 5. Minimally invasive surgical procedures

-- Robot-assisted surgery : Precision robots could make implantations even safer.
+- Robot-Assisted Surgery: Precision robots could make implantations even safer.

 6. Sustainability and circular economy

-- Recyclable implants : Materials that are reusable or biodegradable reduce environmental impact.
+- Recyclable implants: Materials that are reusable or biodegradable reduce environmental impact.

-Despite all the progress, challenges remain:
+Despite all progress, challenges remain:

 Conclusion

-You are welcome to make an appointment either by phone or online .
+You can easily make an appointment both by phoneand online .